gillianomenezes/notes/fluent_python/3_dict_and_sets/dict_and_sets.md

 'Brasil'
 ```
 ### Handling missing keys with setdefault
-Accordingly to the fail fast philosophy, access to dict with d[k] raises an error when k is a inexistent key.
-So, if you want to set a value for a dict and handle the inexistent key problem, this could be the first idea that may come to your mind:
+Accordingly to the fail fast philosophy, access to dict with d[k] raises an error when k is an inexistent key.
+So, if you want to set a value for a `dict` and handle the inexistent key problem, this could be the first idea that may come to your mind:
 ```
 if key not in my_dict:
    my_dict[key] = []